American Legion Riders Department of California,

 Section 8.
 The Treasurer will provide a finance report, in writing, at each regularly called meeting of the American Legion Riders Chapter 416.
 The report will be attached to the minutes of that meeting and presented to the membership for approval at the next regularly called meeting of the American Legion Riders Chapter 416.
 The minutes and the financial report will be made available for review to the members of the American Legion Riders Chapter 416.

-Section 1 Three (3) standing committees, Membership, Finance, and Activities shall be established with the Chairperson of each being the officer as assigned in Article VI, Section 8.
+Section 1 Three (3) standing committees, Membership, Finance, and Activities shall be established with the Chairperson of each being the officer as assigned in Article VII, Section 8.

 Section 4.
 The Activities Committee shall be composed of the Chairperson and any additional members that may be appointed by the President.
 They shall be charged with planning and supervising Chapter activities.
 The committee may add temporary members to its membership for assistance with individual activities.
 The Activities Committee will present an annual Riders Activities Calendar for the coming year at the first meeting in July each year.